Shadow Hearts: Covenant: Gameplay

 Shadow Hearts is a role-playing video game (RPG) where players take control of a party led by either Karin Koenig or Yuri Hyuga as they progress through the game; progress is split between a linear story-driven first half and a second-half which allows greater exploration and access to optional areas.
 During gameplay, the party explores a number of towns and country areas across the Eurasian continent, collecting and buying items and equipment, talking to non-playable characters who act as quests givers and merchants, and completing both story-centered quests and side quests.

 The game's turn-based battles are triggered through both random and scripted encounters.
 Turn order is dependent on a character's "speed" statistic.
 Each player character has hit points (health), skill points (magic), and sanity points (SP).
 SP ordinarily decreases once per turn, and when a character runs out of SP they go berserk and cannot be controlled by the player.
 Actions include a variety of normal attacks, special attacks specific to characters which are earned through side tasks, Crest magic which can be assigned to different characters, Items such as healing and modifiers for character abilities, and defending against attacks.
 After each battle, characters earn experience points to raise their level and character attributes, and Soul energy from defeated monsters.
 The higher a character's level, the more Crests can be equipped.

-A key element of gameplay is the Judgement Ring.
+A key element of gameplay is the Judgment Ring.
 Represented as a disc with colored areas on its surface, the player's aim is to hit those areas as a pointer passes over them.
 If the player fails to hit an area, the attack can either be shortened or canceled altogether.
 Magic attacks use green hit areas during the initial stages of an attack.
 For items, blue hit areas are used with increasing hue; the deeper the hue when the player triggers the action, the more effective that item is on its target.
 The final portion of each target area is red, and if the player hits it the attack or skill is boosted in power.
-The Judgement Ring is also used outside battle in shops; when shopping at a merchant, hitting the right areas can discount prices and increase sale values for items.
+The Judgment Ring is also used outside battle in shops; when shopping at a merchant, hitting the right areas can discount prices and increase sale values for items.